Eternity (Marvel Comics): Fictional character biography

 Eternity is one of the last beings (together with the Living Tribunal and Infinity) to be overcome by Thanos when he uses the Heart of the Universe to undo the universe and then remake it minus a fatal flaw.
-During JLA/Avengers he met Kismet and the two fell in love.
+During JLA/Avengers, he met Kismet and the two fell in love.
 They are then kidnapped by the villain Krona when the Grandmaster engineers a merging of the Marvel Universe and the DC Universe, who use their connections to their universes in an attempt to destroy both so he can learn their secrets.
 After the Crisis was averted due to the Avengers and Justice League joining forces and defeating Krona, the two sadly parted ways.

-The entity's power is stolen by Dormammu and his sister Umar to remake the universe in their image.
-The pair are opposed by a reuniting of three of the original Defenders (Strange; the Hulk and Namor), with Umar betraying Dormammu and then being defeated in turn.
-Eternity's power returns to him and reality is restored.

 When an alien race's experiments in eternal universal observation cause damage to Eternity, he is narrowly saved by the actions of the Fantastic Four, Doctor Strange, Black Panther, Storm, Gravity and the Silver Surfer.
-Strange uses Gravity as a "scalpel" based on his gravity-wielding powers to cut out the damaged portions while Storm serves as a temporary host to Eternity's consciousness as the other heroes hold back the universe's "antibodies" as they try to attack the perceived cause of the damage.
+Strange uses Gravity as a "scalpel" based on his gravity-wielding powers to cut out the damaged portions while Storm serves as a temporary host to Eternity's consciousness.
+Meanwhile the other heroes hold back the universe's "antibodies" as they try to attack the perceived cause of the damage.

-In the "Dark Reign" storyline, Eternity grants Henry Pym the title of Scientist Supreme, a scientific counterpart to the mystical title Sorcerer Supreme, as his scientific knowledge is advanced enough to be indiscernible from magic.
+In the "Dark Reign" storyline, Eternity grants Hank Pym the title of Scientist Supreme, a scientific counterpart to the mystical title Sorcerer Supreme, as his scientific knowledge is advanced enough to be indiscernible from magic.
 However, Loki later claims to have been posing as Eternity to trick Pym.

-During the Chaos War storyline, Eternity is summoned by Hercules to deal with Amatsu-Mikaboshi.
-However, Eternity tells Hercules that fighting the Chaos God will be like fighting an aspect of Eternity himself.
-Eternity remains confident that Hercules and his comrades will find a way to win.

 During the Time Runs Out storyline, the Beyonders are revealed to have killed Eternity as part of destroying abstract entities in each reality across the multiverse.

-Doctor Doom's killing of the Beyonders and use of their power to create Battleworld out of what remains of the multiverse revives Eternity, whose face and voice are replaced by Doom's.
-Glorian informs the Silver Surfer that reality being held together by Doom's will has turned Eternity into the will of Doom.
+Doctor Doom's killing of the Beyonders and use of their power to create Battleworld out of what remains of the multiverse revives Eternity.

-At the end of the Civil War II story line, Eternity appears before Ulysses Cain when he evolves into a new being and becomes one with the universe.